-Otitis media, which is inflammation in a dog’s middle ear is a rare type of infection.
-Although the symptoms of infection in a dog’s outer, middle, inner ear is pretty much the same, the pain gets as worse as the depth of the infection increases.
+Otitis media, which is inflammation in a dog’s middle ear, is a rare type of infection.
+Although the disease symptoms in a dog’s outer, middle, and inner ear are pretty much the same, the pain worsens as the depth of the infection increases.

-As the infection transitions from the outer to the middle ear, facial paralysis may arise owing to the tenderness of the facial nerve that runs parallel to the middle ear.
+As the infection transitions from the outer to the middle ear, facial paralysis may arise due to the facial nerve’s tenderness that runs parallel to the middle ear.
 It causes pain in dogs when they try opening their mouth or try to swallow.
 Drooping facial muscles and drooping eyelids are also hints of facial paralysis.

 3. Otitis Interna: Infection in the Inner Ear

-Otitis interna (also known as labyrinthitis), is possibly the most dangerous of these basic infections, as it occurs at the inner core of the ear, which connects to the brain and contains nerves for balance and hearing.
+Otitis interna (also known as labyrinthitis) is possibly the most dangerous of these basic infections.
+It occurs at the ear’s inner core, which connects to the brain and contains nerves for balance and hearing.

 One of the major causes of Otitis Interna is the overdose of antibiotics.
-Aminoglycoside and neomycin antibiotics can cause the infection when used for lengthy periods of time, sometimes resulting in deafness.
+Aminoglycoside and neomycin antibiotics can cause the infection when used for lengthy periods, sometimes resulting in deafness.

-Unless it’s clear that your dog’s ears are perfectly fine, try not to use any medications because once these drugs come into contact with the sensitive structures of the inner ear, there could be disturbing consequences.
+Unless it’s clear that your dog’s ears are perfectly fine, try not to use any medications because once these drugs come into contact with the inner ear’s sensitive structures, there could be disturbing consequences.

-Idiopathic Vestibular Syndrome is another cause of Otitis Interna which affects middle-aged and senior dogs.
-It is a disturbance of the vestibular system in dogs with an unidentified cause.
+Idiopathic Vestibular Syndrome is another cause of Otitis Interna, which affects middle-aged and senior dogs.
+It is a disturbance of the vestibular system in dogs for an unknown reason.

 Some other causes could of labyrinthitis include head trauma, brain tumor, poisoning, or drug ingestion.

-Typical symptoms include Ear pain, head tilt (down, on the affected side), dizziness, Nystagmus (rapid movements of eyeballs in a horizontal or rotating motion), vomiting, diminished hearing and so on.
+Typical symptoms include Ear pain, head tilt (down, on the affected side), dizziness, Nystagmus (rapid eyeball movements in a horizontal or rotating motion), vomiting, diminished hearing, etc.